Justin Longmuir

-Justin Longmuir (born 21 January 1981) is a former Australian rules footballer who is the current senior coach of the Fremantle Football Club in the Australian Football League (AFL).
-He previously played 139 games for Fremantle from 1999 to 2007, as a forward and ruckman.
+Justin Longmuir (born 21 January 1981) is a former Australian rules footballer who is the senior coach of Fremantle in the Australian Football League (AFL).
+Originally recruited with pick 2 in the 1998 national draft by Fremantle from West Perth, Longmuir has progressed from a key position player to an assistant coach and ultimately returning to his original club as senior coach.